coastcode/Lalalander-lab3-variant6_version2/README.md

 ## Design notes

-- Tag list and some regular expressions are used, and some expression bodies and the quasi conversion rules between these expression bodies are defined to realize the parsing of tags and expressions.
+- Token list and some regular expressions are used, and some expression bodies and the quasi conversion rules between these expression bodies are defined to realize the parsing of tags and expressions.

-- We visualized the factorial calculation and wrote it to the FSM.
-Dot file.
+- We visualized the factorial calculation and wrote it to the fsm file.

 ## Evaluation strategies